siphoc/PdfBundle/README.md

 To create the actual PDF.
 We're using [Snappy](https://github.com/knplabs/snappy).
 This has the [wkhtmltopdf](http://code.google.com/p/wkhtmltopdf/) dependency.
 Be sure that you use the latest version (>=0.11.0_rc1).

+### Symfony
+Since this is a Symfony bundle, there are some Symfony dependencies.

+#### Http Foundation
+To create a proper response, I've implemented the Symfony 2.1 [Http Foundation](https://github.com/symfony/HttpFoundation) component.

+### Symfony - Templating
+To render the views automatically, I've added the [templating component](https://github.com/symfony/Templating) to force a proper templating engine.